 A fantastic go-to side dish.
 It is also great on tacos, especially fish tacos.
 The recipe makes a ton so it is especially great for a big group.
 As an extra bonus, the dressing itself makes a great sauce to add freshness and tang to many things, it even works as a salsa for tortilla chips.

-Adapted from Rebar: Modern Food Cookbook
+Slightly adapted from Rebar: Modern Food Cookbook

 - Juice and zest of 1 lime